 Earth, Life and Space Science I – topics include insects, astronomy, trees, rocks, mammals, plate tectonics, weather, plants, surface processes and birds.
 Observation and the development of a sense of wonder are stressed.
 Classification and data analysis are involved in each topic.

 Literature and Composition I – focuses on grammar, with the goal of making the students better readers and, ultimately, better writers.
 The course begins with a study of the parts of speech, then teaches the construction of sentences and culminates in teaching how to write a coherent paragraph of at least five sentences.
 Throughout the year, the students read both literature and poetry.
 They learn how to discern and discuss plot, setting, imagery, character and other elements of literature.
-Reading list: Jack Schaefer, Shane; Kenneth Grahame, Wind in the Willows; Roger Lancelyn Green, Tales of the Greek Heroes; Esther Forbes, Johnny Tremain; British and American poetry.
+Reading list: Jack Schaefer, Shane; Kenneth Grahame, The Wind in the Willows; Ann Petry, Harriet Tubman: Conductor on the Underground Railroad; Esther Forbes, Johnny Tremain; British and American poetry.

 Ancient History – studies early civilizations from the rise of the Sumerians around 3500 BC to the sack of Rome in 410 AD.
 Specifically, students learn about the civilizations of the Tigris-Euphrates River Valley, Egypt, the Near East, Greece and Rome and how they interacted.
 The course involves reading, lectures, note-taking, discussions, video and various hands-on activities.